 Video edit by Lizzy Barrett

-For our anticipated programming in VA we wanted to focus in on a Veteran audience since there is such a large presence of service members and veterans in the state.
-Michael is a Marine Corps veteran that served 30 years and is now a grandfather.
-Throughout his interview he talked about the connections between voting and securing democracy for future generations.
+For our upcoming programming in Virginia, we wanted to focus on the veteran community, given the large presence of service members and veterans in the state.
+We had the privilege of interviewing Michael, a Marine Corps veteran who served for 30 years and is now a grandfather.
+During his interview, he spoke about the vital connection between voting and safeguarding democracy for future generations.